 Why you'll love this recipe

 Fall flavours.
-With warm spices like cinnamon, cloves, and ginger, these pumpkin spice pancakes bring all the cozy, seasonal flavours of fall to your table.
+With warm spices like cinnamon, cloves, and ginger, these pancakes bring the fall flavour just like my pumpkin chia pudding and pumpkin protein balls.

 Pumpkin puree.
-Adds natural sweetness and moisture to the protein pumpkin pancakes.
 The type of pumpkin used in the puree is different to the pumpkins available in Australia.
-I found Pumpkin Puree at Coles in the International Section (but not all Coles have pumpkin puree).
+I found Pumpkin Puree at Coles in the International Section (but not all Coles have it).

 You can substitute with a homemade pumpkin puree (especially because a tin will set you back $8.50), however, the flavour will be slightly different to what American's and Canadian's think of.
 I suggest adding in a bit of sugar to sweeten it up.

 Milk.
-Helps to create a smooth batter for the pancakes.
-Depending on the pumpkin puree you use and the amount, you may need to adjust the amount slightly.
+Depending on the pumpkin puree you use, you may need to adjust the amount slightly.
 Swap it with soy, almond or oat milk for a dairy-free option.

 Protein Powder.
-This is an optional ingredient to increase the protein in the pancakes, but you can substitute with equal amounts flour.
+This is an optional ingredient to increase the protein, but you can substitute with equal amounts flour.

 Brown sugar.
-Adds a rich, caramel-like sweetness to the protein pumpkin pancakes, enhancing the flavour of the pumpkin puree and spices.
 You can substitute with white sugar, it just won't add to the depth of flavour.

 Because of the pumpkin puree, I found that these pumpkin pancakes don't get the typical "bubble" that you would see on normal pancakes when you've cooked the first side.
 Instead, watch the edges firm up and change colour (you might still have 1-2 bubbles), then flip.

 Meal prepping protein pumpkin pancakes is an excellent way to ensure you have a healthy and tasty breakfast ready throughout the week.
-Pancakes, in general, freeze extremely well so make sure you make a double batch to pop some in the freezer for a quick and easy breakfast meal prep.
+They store well in the fridge, freeze great and are easy to reheat (or just eat cold) each morning.

-You can keep the cooked pumpkin pancakes in an airtight container in the fridge for up to 5 days.
-I add mine to a container and add separate yoghurt and any other toppings.
-That way, I can heat up just the pancakes and have the colder items added on top.
+You can keep the pancakes in an airtight container in the fridge for up to 5 days.
+I add mine to a container with yogurt and other toppings in a separate compartment (it makes heating them up easier).

-Let the pancakes cool completely before freezing.
-Place them in between baking sheets (that way you can stack the pancakes up), then wrap with aluminium foil or put into a freezer bag.
-They’ll last for up to 3 months and can be reheated directly from frozen.
+If you don't plan on eating them in the 5 days, add cooled pancakes between baking sheets (that way you can stack the pancakes up), then wrap with aluminium foil or put into a freezer bag.
+They'll last for up to 3 months and can be reheated directly from frozen.

 For a quicker morning, freeze in single serves (e.g. 2-3 pancakes).